jossmoff/bookshelf/README.md

 </h1>

 <h4 align="center">
-   📚 A CLI tool for tracking your stories in the SDLC
+   📚 A CLI tool for tracking your stories in the software development lifecycle
 </h4>